ektorasdev-zz/Behavioral-Cloning/writeup_template.md

 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode with speed 15
 * model.h5 containing a trained convolution neural network
-* track_1_lap.mp4 video showing the car driving autonomously
+* Video showing the car driving autonomously: https://www.youtube.com/watch?v=YU_ct725jvg&feature=youtu.be
 * writeup_report.md summarizing the results

 #### 2. Submission includes functional code